mattwendels/tfs-merge-candidates/README.md

 # TFS Merge Candidates
 A basic Windows application which identifies TFS change sets that can be merged between two branches.
+(For projects using TFVC source control only).

 ## Usage